 This article originally appeared on Huffington Post.
 Over the last couple years, more and more treatment centers have started saying they specialize in “Trauma Informed Therapies.”
 We marvel over this, as clearly indigenous to substance abuse, mental health and...read more

 In my article for the Huffington Post in 2015, I addressed something I called the Triple Threat.
 Here is an excerpt from that article Until the ‘80s, it used to be that clients coming in for treatment were typically corralled into two discrete camps: the mentally ill...read more

 Dr. Louise talks with Charles from Stigma of Addiction Hello and welcome to Author’s Promoter, today we have the privilege of introducing you to Dr. Louise Stanger and we will be talking about her book Falling Up a Memoir of Renewal.
 How are you today Dr. Louise...read more

 This article was originally posted on TheBabySpot.ca The little toy dog is covered with dust, But sturdy and stanch he stands; And the little toy solider is red with rust, And his musket moulds his hands.
-Time was when the little toy dog was new, And the soldier was...read more
+Time was when the little toy dog was new, And the...read more

 An Interview with Dr. Louise Stanger: The Triple Threat of Addiction, Mental Illness, and Tertiary Issues